MED-VT++: Unifying Multimodal Learning with a Multiscale Encoder-Decoder Video Transformer: Introduction

-In response, we present the first Multiscale Encoder Decoder Video Transformer (MED-VT).
-At encoding, its within and between-scale attention mechanisms allow it to capture both spatial, temporal and integrated spatiotemporal information.
-At decoding, it introduces learnable coarse-to-fine queries that allow for precise target delineation, while enforcing temporal consistency among the predicted masks through transductive learning~\cite{vapnik200624,zhou2003learning}.
+In response, we present the first Multiscale Encoder Decoder Video Transformer (MED-VT) equipped with a seamless multimodal extension (MED-VT++), which allows optional use of an additional modality when available.
+Figure~\ref{fig:teaser} overviews MED-VT/MED-VT++ as an architecture that is applicable to a wide range of video segmentation tasks.
+At encoding, its within and between-scale attention mechanisms allows it to capture both spatial, temporal and integrated spatiotemporal information.
+At decoding, it introduces learnable coarse-to-fine queries that allow for precise target delineation, while enforcing temporal consistency among predicted masks through transductive learning~\cite{vapnik200624,zhou2003learning}.
+Furthermore, we provide an interpretability analysis of our architecture to reveal the nature of its learned representations.

-We primarily illustrate the utility of MED-VT on the task of Automatic Video Object Segmentation (AVOS).
-AVOS separates primary foreground object(s) from background in a video without any supervision, \ie without information on the objects of interest~\cite{wang2021survey}.
-This task is important and challenging, as it is a key enabler of many subsequent visually-guided operations, \eg, autonomous driving and augmented reality.
-AVOS shares challenges common to any VOS task (\eg, object deformation and clutter).
-Notably, however, the requirement of complete automaticity imposes extra challenges to AVOS, as it does not benefit from any per video initialization.
-Lacking prior information, solutions must exploit appearance (\eg, colour and shape) as well as motion to garner as much information as possible.
+We primarily illustrate the utility of MED-VT on the task of Automatic Video Object Segmentation (AVOS) and further extend to actor-action segmentation, Video Semantic Segmentation (VSS) and Audio-Visual Segmentation (AVS).
+All of these tasks are important and challenging, as they are enablers of many subsequent visually-guided operations, \eg, autonomous driving and augmented reality.
+In all cases, we operate in the unsupervised inference setting, \ie without using a mask in the first frame of a video to indicate the segmentation target, in contrast to the semi-supervised setting.
+These tasks share challenges common to any video segmentation task (\eg target deformation and clutter).
+Notably, however, the requirement of complete automaticity imposes extra challenges, as there is no benefit of per video initialization.
+Lacking prior information, solutions must exploit appearance (\eg, colour, texture and shape) as well as motion to garner as much information as possible.

-MED-VT responds to these challenges.
-Its within and between scale attention mechanisms capture both appearance and motion information as well as yield temporal consistency.
-Its learnable coarse-to-fine queries allow semantically laden information at deeper layers to guide finer scale features for precise object delineation.
-Its transductive learning through many-to-many label propagation ensures temporally consistent predictions.
-To showcase our model beyond AVOS, we also apply it to actor/action segmentation.
-Figure~\ref{fig:teaser} overviews MED-VT compared to others.
+MED-VT and MED-VT++ respond to these challenges.
+Their within and between scale attention mechanisms capture both appearance and motion information as well as yield temporal consistency.
+Their learnable coarse-to-fine queries allow semantically laden information at deeper layers to guide finer scale features for precise object delineation.
+Their transductive learning through many-to-many label propagation ensures temporally consistent predictions.